microsoft/TypeScript-React-Native-Starter/README.md

 To get the best experience in TypeScript, we want the type-checker to understand the shape and API of our dependencies.
 Some libraries will publish their packages with `.d.ts` files (type declaration/type definition files), which can describe the shape of the underlying JavaScript.
 For other libraries, we'll need to explicitly install the appropriate package in the `@types/` npm scope.

 For example, here we'll need types for Jest, React, and React Native, and React Test Renderer.
-This turns out to require a pretty simple command.

 ```ts
 yarn add --dev @types/jest @types/react @types/react-native @types/react-test-renderer